Dear Hollywood: Put an End to "Happy Endings"

 So I urge you to ask yourself this question: is the quick laugh really worth furthering racial stereotypes and joking about human trafficking?

 If your answer is no, then share this information with your peers.
-We estimate 6,500 IMBs are posing as legitimate businesses across the United States.
-All of those 6,500 locations are potential sites of commercial sex trafficking and labor trafficking.
+We estimate that more than 9,000 IMBs are posing as legitimate businesses across the United States.
+All of those locations are potential sites of commercial sex trafficking and labor trafficking.
 When you joke, you joke about the women potentially being exploited day in and day out.

-To learn more about illicit massage businesses and Polaris’s Strategic Initiative to End Trafficking in Illicit Massage Businesses, visit our webpage here.
+To learn more about illicit massage businesses, read our 2018 report, Human Trafficking in Illicit Massage Businesses.

 Photo credit: Mark Pegrum / Flickr